sandbo00/hackhpi-cleanware/README.md

 ## Goals

 1. Use as much renewable energy as possible
-2. As little movment as possivle for high priority tasks
+2. As little movement as possible for high priority tasks

 ## Modules